jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Ideal for existing or new applications that need:
     * A flexible NoSQL database with low read and write latencies
     * The ability o scale storage and throughput up or down as needed without code changes or downtime
+* Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistentm single-digit millisecond latency at any scale.
+It is a fully managed database and supports both document and key-value data models.
+Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT and many other applications.
+* Stored on SSD storage
+* Spread across 3 geographically distinct data centers
+* Eventual Consistent Reads (Default)
+    * Consistency across all copies of data is usually reached within a second.
+Repeating a read after a short time should return the updated data.
+(Best Read Performance)
+* Strongly Consistent Reads
+    * A strongly consistent read returns a result that reflects all writes that received a successful response prior to the read
+## DynamoDB Pricing
+* Provisioned Throughput Capacity
+    * Write Throughput $0.0065 per hour for every 10 units
+    * Read Throughput $0.0065 per hour for every 50 units
+* Storage costs of $0.25 per GB of data per month
+## DynamoDB Pricing Example
+* Let's assume that your application needs to perform 1 million writes and 1 million reads per day, while storing 3 GB of data.
+First, you need to calculate how many writes and reads per second you need.
+1 million evenly spread writes per day is equivalent to 1.000.000 (writes) / 24 (hours) / 60 (minutes) / 60 (seconds) = 11.6 writes per second.
+* A DynamoDB Write Capacity Unit can handle 1 write per second, so you need 12 Write Capacity Units.
+Similary, to handle 1 million strongly consistent reads per day, you need 12 Read Capacity Units.
+With Read Capacity Units, you are billed in blocks of 50, with Write Capacity Units you are billed in blocks of 10.
+* To calculate Write Capacity Units = (0.0065/10) x 12 x 24 = $0.1872
+* To calculate Rrite Capacity Units = (0.0065/50) x 12 x 24 = $0.0374

 ## Non-Ideal DynamoDB Scenarios
 * Pre-written applications tied to a traditional relational database
 * Join and/or complex transactions